HaikuArchives/ffmpegGUI/README.md

 By Zach Dykstra et al.

 FFmpegGUI is a Haiku graphical frontend for FFmpeg, which allows users to easily transcode video and audio files.
 FFmpegGUI parses user's input and produces a ready to use FFmpeg command.

- This app uses [liblayout](https://github.com/diversys/liblayout) for easier arrangement of graphical elements.

 ![Screenshot of ffmpegGUI](/screenshot.png?raw-true "Default ffmpegGUI screen")

 ## Available options